 How to apply for Housing Benefit in Northern Ireland

-If you live in the Limavady area you may have to make a claim for Universal Credit instead of Housing Benefit.
+If you live in Ballycastle, Ballymoney Coleraine, Limavady or Magherafelt you may have to make a claim for Universal Credit instead of Housing Benefit.

-If you do live in Limavady before starting a Housing Benefit claim either:
+If you do live in one of the areas listed above, before starting a Housing Benefit claim either:

 - telephone 03448 920 902 (text phone 18001 03448 920 902) and speak to your local Housing Benefit Unit; or